antublue/test-engine/MANUAL.md

 - **Class execution order can't be guaranteed unless the test engine is configured to use a single thread.**

-- `@TestEngine.Parallelize` is used to create a "split" where a test class is instantiated for each test argument to allow parallel execution
+- `@TestEngine.ParallelArgumentTest` is used to indicate to the test engine to test each argument in parallel
-  - Test classes **must be thread-safe**.
+  - Annotated test classes **must be thread-safe**.
   - The Maven plugin test engine summary will treat the "split" classes as unique tests.

 ### Additional Test Annotations